markjprice/apps-services-net8/docs/ch02-sql-edge.md

 183f02e84b2a   mcr.microsoft.com/azure-sql-edge   "/opt/mssql/bin/perm…"   8 minutes ago   Up 8 minutes   1401/tcp, 0.0.0.0:1433->1433/tcp   azuresqledge
 ```

-> You can learn more about the docker ps command at the following link: https://docs.docker.com/engine/reference/commandline/ps/.
+You can learn more about the `docker ps` command at the following link: https://docs.docker.com/engine/reference/commandline/ps/.

 # Connecting to Azure SQL Edge in a Docker container

-Use your preferred database tool to connect to the SQL server:
+Use your preferred database tool to connect to Azure SQL Edge in the Docker container.

 ## Connecting from Visual Studio 2022

-1. Navigate to **View** | **Server Explorer**.
+1. In Visual Studio 2022, navigate to **View** | **Server Explorer**.
 2. In the mini-toolbar, click the **Add New Connection...** button.
 2. Enter the connection details, as shown in *Figure 2A.3*: